 At Authentic Food Quest, we aim to inspire you to travel through authentic food.
 Discover what is local and put your trepidation aside.
 There is no reason why you can’t eat great authentic food in foreign places.

-Apply these 8 tips and prepare to delight your mouth and senses.
+Apply these 8 tips and prepare to delight your senses.

 1. Research Ahead Of Time

 Before you leave on your trip, do some research.
 Read up on the local and authentic dishes in the area.
 If you know any friends who have been there, ask them for recommendations.
-Even better if they can connect you with someone local.
+Even better, see if they can connect you with someone local.

-The one thing that surprised us the most is how willing people were to help.
-We found people to be proud of their countries and willing to share with us their favorite foods, memories and experiences.
+The one thing that surprised us the most was how willing people were to help.
+We found people to be proud of their countries and willing to share with us their favorite foods, memories, and experiences.

 To share an example, in Buenos Aires we met with a friend of a former colleague who took the time to show us the city.
-She also introduced us to well know specialities like Alfajores and her favorite ice cream store.
-Were it not for her, we would never have discovered the “hidden bars.”
+She also introduced us to well-known specialties like Alfajores and her favorite ice cream store.

 The lesson here – Don’t be afraid to ask.
 Go beyond your immediate circle of contacts and reach out.
 You will be thrilled at the “hidden” foodie scoop you will uncover.